-As introduced in Section~\ref{sec:intro}, the neutrinos acquire mass through two distinct ways: (i) the perturbative contribution from light quark loop corrections and, (ii) the nonperturbative contribution from light quark condensates.
-In the following we will separately display the detailed formulas for these two sources.
+As introduced in Sec.~\ref{sec:intro}, the neutrinos acquire mass through two distinct ways: (i) the perturbative contribution from light quark loop corrections and (ii) the nonperturbative contribution from light quark condensates.
+In the following, we will separately display the detailed formulas for these two sources.

-The perturbative contribution is produced from the Feynman diagrams depicted in Figure.~\ref{fig:loop}.\footnote{Note that the scalar effective interactions should be produced at a scale above $\mu_\mathrm{EW}$, so that the heavy degree of freedom $Z$ can appear in the two-loop diagrams.} These types of Feynman diagrams were first calculated in Refs.~\cite{Prezeau:2004md,Ito:2004sh}, with an effective neutrino mass at one- and two-loop levels given respectively by
+The perturbative contribution is produced from the Feynman diagrams depicted in Fig.~\ref{fig:loop}.\footnote{Note that the scalar effective interactions should be produced at a scale above $\mu_\mathrm{EW}$, so that the heavy degree of freedom $Z$ can appear in the two-loop diagrams.} These types of Feynman diagrams were first calculated in Refs.~\cite{Prezeau:2004md,Ito:2004sh}, with an effective neutrino mass at one- and two-loop levels given, respectively, by

 where $g$ is the $SU(2)_L$ gauge coupling constant.
-It is found that the ratio of the one-loop result to the two-loop result is $\sim 50m_q^2/m_Z^2$, so the one-loop contribution is negligible compared to the two-loop one, see more details about this aspect in Refs.~\cite{Prezeau:2004md,Ito:2004sh}.
-Note that since $N_R$ is an $SU(2)_L\times U(1)_Y$ singlet, only the first two diagrams have contribution to the pure right-handed neutrino mass, yet for the sake of uniform we keep the same formalism for all the neutrino mass terms.
+It is found that the ratio of the one-loop result to the two-loop result is $\sim 50m_q^2/m_Z^2$, so the one-loop contribution is negligible compared to the two-loop one; see more details about this aspect in Refs.~\cite{Prezeau:2004md,Ito:2004sh}.
+Note that, since $N_R$ is an $SU(2)_L\times U(1)_Y$ singlet, only the first two diagrams have contribution to the pure right-handed neutrino mass, yet for the sake of uniformity we keep the same formalism for all the neutrino mass terms.
 The relations between the Wilson coefficients of this work and the ones in Ref.~\cite{Prezeau:2004md} are

-where $G_F$ is the Fermi constant, and the subscripts S and SP refer to scalar and pseudoscalar, respectively.
-In the numerical analysis, we only consider the predominant two-loop result, and the total perturbative contribution is obtained by multiply Eq.~\eqref{eq:2loop} with the RG running effect in Eq.~\eqref{eq:RGsolution}.
+where $G_F$ is the Fermi constant and the subscripts S and SP refer to scalar and pseudoscalar, respectively.
+In the numerical analysis, we consider only the predominant two-loop result, and the total perturbative contribution is obtained by multiplying Eq.~\eqref{eq:2loop} with the RG running effect in Eq.~\eqref{eq:RGsolution}.

-The nonperturbative contribution, on the other hand, can be obtained from the first term of Eq.~\eqref{eq:scalarMatch}, which corresponds to the contribution from the quark condensate.
-To see this, we substitute the matching relations in Eqs.~\eqref{eq:LNCscalarex}-\eqref{eq:LNVscalarex} into their $\chi$PT counterparts~\eqref{eq:scalarMatch}, and take only the vacuum state of the theory, i.e., the $3\times3$ identity matrix of the $U$ matrix ($U=\mathds{1}+i\Phi/F_0+\cdots$), to obtain the following effective mass term,
+The nonperturbative contribution, on the other hand, can be obtained from the first term in Eq.~\eqref{eq:scalarMatch}, which corresponds to the contribution from the quark condensate.
+To see this, we substitute the matching relations in Eqs.~\eqref{eq:LNCscalarex}--\eqref{eq:LNVscalarex} into their $\chi$PT counterparts~\eqref{eq:scalarMatch} and take only the vacuum state of the theory, i.e., the $3\times3$ identity matrix of the $U$ matrix ($U=\mathds{1}+i\Phi/F_0+\cdots$), to obtain the following effective mass term: